AlchemyCMS/alchemy-guides/guides/elements.md

 ### hint
 `String`

-A hint for the user in the admin interface that should be used to describe what the element is used for.
-The hint is [translatable](#translating-elements) if you provide an I18n translation key instead of a complete sentence.
+A hint for the user in the admin interface that describes what the element is used for.
+Set to `true` to use a [translated hint](i18n#hints) from your locale files.
 The hint is displayed as a small question mark icon that reveals a tooltip on hover.

 ### message
 `String`